-1.4.3 Listening Session To gather information from the public and to educate the public on hazard mitigation and climate change, the Town hosted planned to host an in person public listening session.
+1.4.3 Listening Session

+To gather information from the public and to educate the public on hazard mitigation and climate change, the Town hosted planned to host an in person public listening session.
 However, with the public health concerns surrounding the development of the COVID-19 pandemic, the Town shifted to an online engagement format.
-The Town hosted an online event to give a summary of the HMP-MVP Plan on April 22nd with over 25 participants.
+The Town hosted an online event to give a summary of the HMP-MVP Plan on April 22nd and over 25 people attended.
 The event was recorded and posted online for review by residents and stakeholders unable to make the meeting.
 An online survey was available to provide additional input along with the video recording.
-The online survey had 97 participants and twas open until 05/06/2020.
+The online survey had 97 participants and was open until 05/06/2020.
 The listening session was promoted through the Town's communication channels, including the website and social media.
-The final report will be posted online between date and date.
-A summary of the public input is available in Appendix D and the input was integrated throughout this plan.
+The first draft of the MVP report was sent out for public review on 05/19/2020.
+Residents had two weeks to comment on the draft.
+Two participants responded with their inputs.
+A summary of the public input is available in Appendix D and the input was integrated throughout this plan including the public comments.